To use Sentry’s new Slack integration you’ll need to create an app in Slack bot app. Navigate to Your Apps and click Create new App.

 Click Enable Interactive Components and Slack will confirm if the HTTP request to the URL you entered succeeds or fails.

 Navigate to OAuth & Permissions to configure the Redirect URLs.

 Click Add a new Redirect URL, enter the URL, and click Add.
 The URL will look like:

 Click Save URLs.

-On the same page under Scopes in the Select Permission Scopes dropdown menu, search for View some links in messages and add that scope:
+On the same page under Scopes in the Select Permission Scopes dropdown menu, add:

 Click Save Changes.